CharlieFaceButt/OSP2Project/README.md

 * Compile and run the project:

+  > make gui  //compile and run

-  > make      //Unix-based systems, use "make debug" to run with debugger
+  > make      //just comple, Unix-based systems, use "make debug" to run with debugger

+* For compile:

   > javac -g -classpath .:OSP.jar: -d . *.java

+* For run:

   > java -classpath .:OSP.jar:. osp.OSP